Mental Health

 - Remember your personal goals, e.g., traveling somewhere, owning a pet, learning a new hobby or skill

-- Build a support network – surround yourself with people who make you feel good about yourself, and, with positive influences
+- Build a support network – surround yourself with people who make you feel good about yourself, and, with positive influences.
+It is strongly recommended to encourage young adults who have suicidal tendencies to seek help from the experts at a residential treatment center in Phoenix.

-- Find a therapist and/or support group, e.g.:
+- Find a therapist and/or support group like the Sorobey Psychology in Edmonton, e.g.:

 - Ask about appropriate medications